IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 implemented by the MDSC or by the O-PNC to summarize the SRLGs of an optical tunnel.
-These mechanisms are implementation-specific and have no impact on the YANG models nor on the interoperability at the MPI, but care has to be taken to avoid missing information.
+These mechanisms are implementation-specific and have no impact on the YANG models nor on the interoperability at the MPI, but cares have to be taken to avoid missing information.

 ## TE Path Setup and Update {#te-path-config}